-Resources are protected when the transportation infrastructure footprint is maintained and not expanded.
+Resources are protected by evaluating the transportation infrastructure footprint and adjusting to best minimize the impacts.
 Major construction projects must be carefully managed to avoid resource impacts in sensitive environmental areas.
 Recapitalization also replaces fleets on an efficient timeframe, promoting the benefits of transit services.